What is Jdaviz?

 Jdaviz is made up a series of customizable viewers and panels.
 Users can arrange these viewers into set “configurations”, tailored to their needs.
 There are a few pre-defined configurations for quick inspection of more common spectroscopic data products.
 See the table of Jdaviz Configurations for more details.

 MAST has incorporated Jdaviz into its web framework.
 When searching for JWST data products in the MAST Portal, a new option appears for relevant search results allowing users to quickly inspect and analyze data on the web.
-See Searching for Compatible Data and Viewing Spectra for more details on navigating the quicklook pages.
+See Searching for Compatible Data and Viewing Spectra and Images for more details on navigating the quicklook pages.

 Citations and Acknowledgements